QuinnContaldi/ChapterOne/README.md

 verbose way to describe this design pattern, but stay with me!
 The big idea is to dynamically change behavior and decouple our code as much as possible using SOLID OOP principles

-1. **Why use this design pattern instead of interfaces or abstract methods?**
+1. **"Why use this design pattern instead of interfaces or abstract methods?"**

 - Interfaces and abstract methods are helpful!
-In fact we use them in our Abstract Gun Class, However they can couple behavior too tightly.
+In fact, we use interfaces in our Abstract Gun Class, However they can couple behavior too tightly.

 - The **Strategy** design pattern gives us a way to leverage **runtime polymorphism**